|Nutritional Guidelines (per serving)|

 - 1 tablespoon ground almonds

 - 1 teaspoon mixed spice (or pumpkin spice mix)

 - 1/2 teaspoon nutmeg

 - 1/2 teaspoon cinnamon

-Put the butter, caster sugar and Golden Syrup into a large saucepan and slowly melt over a medium heat, taking care not to burn it.
-Take your time with this.
+Put the butter, caster sugar, and golden syrup into a large saucepan and slowly melt over a medium heat, taking care not to burn it.

-Bake in the preheated oven for 20 to 25 minutes.
+Bake for 20 to 25 minutes.
 Check the flapjack from time to time to make sure it is not cooking too fast.
-If it is over-browning too quickly, then turn the heat down.
+If it is over-browning too quickly, turn the heat down.

-Break the chocolate into small pieces, place into a bowl and place over a pan of simmering (not boiling) water.
-Stir once it is melted but take care to use a wooden spoon, warm melted chocolate does not like a cold metal spoon.
+Meanwhile, break the chocolate into small pieces.
+Drop into a bowl and place over a pan of simmering, not boiling, water.
+Stir once it's melted, but take care to use a wooden spoonl warm melted chocolate does not like a cold metal spoon.

 Dip the ends of the flapjack chunks into the chocolate with as much or as little as you wish.

 Place back onto the cooling rack and once all are done, pop the cooling rack into the fridge and leave for the chocolate to set.